testground/infra/README.md

 You might want to add them to your `rc` file (`.zshrc`, `.bashrc`, etc.), or to an `.env.sh` file that you source.

 In addition to the initial cluster setup, these variables should be accessible to the daemon.
-If these variables are manually set or you source them manually, you should make sure to do so before starting the testground daemon.
+If these variables are manually set or you source them manually, you should make sure to do so before starting the Testground daemon.

 ```sh
 # `NAME` needs to be a subdomain of an existing Route53 domain name.